 Attendance and participation

-If you are registered in a course for undergraduate or graduate credit, you must attend all classes or participate online as a distance student, take all exams, and complete all coursework on time.
-If you are enrolled in EXPO S-C, GMAT S-1, or Pre-College Program courses, you are also expected to attend all classes and complete all coursework.
+Students registered in a course for undergraduate or graduate credit must attend all classes or participate online as a distance student, take all exams, and complete and submit all coursework by the stated deadlines from instructional staff or as noted in the course syllabus.
+Students registered for noncredit are expected to attend all classes and participate in adherence to instructor expectations.

 Submission of written work

 You are responsible for ensuring that required written work is submitted and received on time.
 It is your responsibility to submit work according to instructors’ requirements and obtain proof that the submission has been delivered successfully.
-This includes work that is submitted in person or by postal mail, e-mail, or an electronic dropbox.
+This includes work that is submitted in person or by postal mail, email, or an electronic dropbox.
+Please note that submitting the "wrong document" or "the wrong version of the document" is not grounds for an extension of time, regrading, or any form of re-consideration, nor is it an acceptable defense if plagiarism is detected.
+Students are responsible for the version of the work that they submit.

 Exclusion from a course